Back up multiple SQL Server VMs from the Recovery Services vault

 Define a new policy based on your RPO and retention range.

-Track the configuration progress in the Notifications area of the portal.
+Select Enable Backup to submit the Configure Protection operation and track the configuration progress in the Notifications area of the portal.

 Create a backup policy

 A backup policy defines when backups are taken and how long they're retained.

 - A policy is created at the vault level.